parkermac/LO/extract/tef/README.md

 `bulk_plot.py` plots the results of bulk_calc.py, either as a single plot to the screen, or multiple plots to png's.
 You need to edit the code to run for other years.

 `check_results.py` is code with hard-wired file-paths to check that all out calculations above give exactly the same results as the original LiveOcean version.
 RESULT: the results are identical.

 ---
-#### pm_analysis

-This is a folder of plotting and other code that is Parker MacCready's personal analysis code.
-It builds on the results of the TEF extractions.

-`test_freshwater.py` is a simple test of the sensitivity of freshwater transport to the value of Socn.

-`allSect_[*].py` are several plotting codes use the two-layer properties averaged over some time period, and plotted for all sections on one plot.

-`threeTide_[*].py` are several plotting codes that are customized to plot the results of three tidal manipulation experiments at once,

-`Qprism_series.py` plots time series of the results of bulk_calc.py, focusing on dynamical response to Qprism for a single section.

----
 #### Code for the segments between TEF sections